Tenthmatrix/MatrixCX/README.md

 The following Matrixcx modules are currently shipped in the version 1.0.0 build 2020011 beta:

-- MatrixCX-Dashboard (Dashboard - The Core Module, This should be your starting point...)
+- MatrixCX-Dashboard (Dashboard - Module To Access the Core Microservice, This should be your starting point...)
-- Content Management System Module (CMS Module)
+- Content Management System Module (CMS Microservice)
-- Job board, ATS with (Applicant Tracking Module) - (Job board Module)
+- Job board, ATS with (Applicant Tracking Module) - (Job board Microservice)
 - Recruitment Management Module (Extending Job board Module to manage entire Recruitment business)

 Under development Modules are as follows: